 Hostage taker — Dalton Russel (Clive Owen), as he calls himself within the prologue.
 Throughout the next two hours, we deal with poor information on this person, profession or interests.
 Acute mind made this extraordinary robbery almost ideal.
 He may be a part of the high-educated social domain.
 Dalton Russel depicted as a highly confident and self-controlled performer with perspective goals, wider than just money or public attention.

 The ultimate goal – revealing truth.
 Dalton Russel emphasizes that he has not only obvious financial motives to perform this robbery.
 He is confident, he can do this.
 But in fact, his choice of a bank is not random.
 He steals money from a man who “has sold his soul for thirty talents”, dealing with the Nazis within the Holocaust.
 Dalton states that it would be inconvenient for him to look into a mirror if he only pursues greedy aims.
 He gives some clues and evidence to police in order to reveal the old rotten crime of a respectful man.

 Police Negotiator — Detective Keith Frazier.
-Denzel Washington performed the role of hostage taker in John Q and here he acts as an NYPD police officer, who negotiate bank robbers.
+Denzel Washington performed the role of the protagonis in John Q and here he acts as an NYPD police officer, who negotiates bank robbers.
 Despite the fact that he has played to someone’s script for a long time, now Frazier broadens the understanding of the situation.
 Although police chiefs are aimed to close the investigation after all events, Keith Frazier pursues revealing truth on what has happened in that bank.

 Hostages.
-On the one side of a matter, hostages are depicted as a faceless group of people.
-On the other one, “Inside Man” differs from the other hostage movies and hostage negotiation movies in particular, as he shows eyewitness reports aftermath.
+On the one side of a matter, victims are depicted as a faceless group of people.
+On the other one, “Inside Man” differs from the other hostage negotiation movies in particular, as he shows eyewitness reports aftermath.